-You may have heard or read about some high-profile brokerage firms and employers, such as Edward Jones, Brown University, Delta Airlines, MIT, NYU and Yale, being sued by plan participants and employees for high fees in their 401(k) plans.
+You may have already heard or read about both high-profile brokerage firms and employers, such as Edward Jones, Brown University, Delta Airlines, MIT, NYU and Yale, being sued by plan participants and employees for high fees in their 401(k) plans.

 Employees and plan participants are fighting back against high, exorbitant 401(k) fees, and recent lawsuits decisions have proven that the courts are beginning to side with them.